Want the perfect workout program?Take Quiz

 Training The Brachialis Will Build Bigger Arms

-While you can’t actually see the brachialis as it sits deep under the biceps, training for muscle hypertrophy is still going to give you bigger arms.
+While you can’t actually see the brachialis as it sits deep under the biceps, training for muscle hypertrophy is still going to give you bigger biceps.
 How?
 Well, when you train the brachialis for muscle hypertrophy, you will increase its muscle mass.
 That mass has to go somewhere, so it will simply push the biceps out, creating a more expansive, fuller arm.
 In fact, due to its location, a larger brachialis will have a significant effect on how large your arms look.

 The point is, all you need to remember is this simple equation.
 Small Brachialis = Small Arms